Transport in Kuwait: Mubarak Al Kabeer Port

 Under China's Belt and Road Initiative, the Mubarak Al Kabeer Port is part of the first phase of the Silk City project.
 As of 2021, the Mubarak Al Kabeer Port is currently under construction.
-In September 2020, it was reported that the port is 53% complete.
-In March 2021, it was announced that Kuwait and Pakistan will develop linkages between Gwadar Port and Mubarak Al Kabeer Port.
+In September 2020, it was reported that the port was 53% complete.
+In March 2021, it was announced that Kuwait and Pakistan will develop linkages between Pakistan's Gwadar Port and Mubarak Al Kabeer Port.
 In April 2021, the port's first phase was completed (4 berths).
 As part of Mubarak Al Kabeer Port's development, Bubiyan Island will contain power plants and substations.
 A 5,000-megawatt power plant has already been built in Subiya, the Subiya power plant is the largest power plant in Kuwait.
 Mubarak Al Kabeer Port is among Kuwait's largest infrastructure projects in 2021.
 There is a current road project connecting Mubarak Al Kabeer Port's first phase to the existing road network in Bubiyan Island.
 Mubarak Al Kabeer Port's fire stations are currently under development.
 The port is set to be environmentally sustainable.